Certification Makes a Difference®

 Types of Oncology Certified Nurses

-Oncology Certified Nurse or OCN® – The Oncology Certified Nurse (OCN®) credential means a nurse has the knowledge to competently care for adult patients with cancer.
+Oncology Certified Nurse or OCN® – The Oncology Certified Nurse (OCN®) credential means a nurse has the knowledge to competently care for adults with cancer.
 Nurses who are certified as OCN®s have wide knowledge of the many issues involved in providing care for patients with cancer.
 Most nurses who are certified in oncology are certified as OCN®.

 or CPHON ® – The Certified Pediatric Oncology Nurse (CPON®) or Certified Pediatric Hematology Nurse (CPHON®) credential means the nurse has the knowledge to competently provide care for children with cancer and their families.
 Children who have cancer require special care; CPHON® and CPON® certified nurses know how to provide it.

 Advanced Oncology Certified Nurse or AOCN® – The Advanced Oncology Certified Nurse or AOCN® credential means the nurse has the knowledge to competently perform in an advanced role in cancer care.
 Nurses who have advanced certification have in-depth knowledge that goes beyond the basics of cancer care.

 Advanced Oncology Certified Nurse Practitioner or AOCNP® – The Advanced Oncology Certified Nurse Practitioner or AOCNP® credential means the nurse has the knowledge to competently perform as an adult oncology nurse practitioner.
 Nurse practitioners are advanced practice providers, and may be more involved in diagnosing and treating patients.

-Blood and Marrow Transplant Certified Nurse or BMTCN® – The Blood and Marrow Transplant Certified Nurse or BMTCN® credential means a nurse has tested knowledge in the specialty area of blood and marrow stem cell transplantation.
-Nurses who are BMTCN® certified have in-depth knowledge of the types of transplants and the specialized nursing care patients need before, during, and after transplant.
+Blood and Marrow Transplant Certified Nurse or BMTCN® – The Blood and Marrow Transplant Certified Nurse or BMTCN® credential means a nurse has special knowledge in blood and marrow stem cell transplantation.
+Nurses who are BMTCN® certified have in-depth knowledge of the specialized nursing care patients need before, during, and after transplant.

 How to File a Complaint About an ONCC-Certified Nurse